Free Things at Disney World

 - Hair Confetti – The Harmony Barber Shop on Main Street in the Magic Kingdom will sprinkle confetti and “pixie dust” on your kid’s hair for free.
 We’ve never done this ourselves, but we have friends who have, and it can really make the kid’s day.
 Our recommendation here would be to actually have their hair actually gelled and colored, as it’s less than $10, quick, and will really make your child’s day.
 Castle Couture (Fantasyland) also has “pixie dust.”

-- Photography – Many guests assume PhotoPass is not useful for them if they’re not going to purchase the CD or prints.
+- Photography – Many guests assume PhotoPass is not useful for them if they’re not going to purchase the service.
 That’s not true at all–any PhotoPass Cast Member will take photos of you with your camera.
 Same goes for character attendants.
-In the case of PhotoPass, We usually take the card, too, just to be polite, but that’s not necessary.

 - Luggage Storage & Transfer – If you’re staying at multiple hotels, Bell Services at your Walt Disney World resort hotel will transfer your bags.
 If your flight isn’t until late in the day on your day of departure, Bell Services will hold your bags.
 Tips are customary in both of these situations.

 - Disney Vacation Club Member Perks – From “Welcome Home Wednesdays” to complimentary DVD rental, Disney Vacation Club members receive many unpublicized freebies, plus discounts and more.
 Check out our list of the Top 10 DVC Member Perks for the best benefits of being a DVC Member.